upb-lea/thesis_latex_template/README.md

 ### Clean up auxiliary files
 Run the shell script `clean_temp_data.sh` in the subfolder to clean up all auxiliary files with one command.

+## Notes:
+ - .latexmkrc/latexmkrc is for the glossary and should not be removed